anydexdev/theguideformiphones_mtk/README.md

 1. Install Python
 2. Grab the mtkclient repository source [here](https://github.com/bkerler/mtkclient)
+3. Unzip the `mtkclient` source you just downloaded in its own folder.
-3. Install UsbDk, download it from here
+4. Install UsbDk, download it from here
-4. Install the MTK Serial Port driver, download it from the releases page.
+5. Install the MTK Serial Port driver, download it from the releases page.
-5. Reboot your PC
+6. Reboot your PC

 Now that you've done that, you are good to go.

+## Unlocking

+Go to the `mtkclient` folder in where you unzipped the source.
+Open a CMD window inside that folder.

+> [!NOTE]
+> In Windows, to open a CMD window inside the folder, type `cmd` on the address bar of File Explorer and hit enter.
+That will open a CMD window inside the folder you are currently in.

+In the CMD, type this command:

+- `python mtk da seccfg unlock`

+You should see some text telling you to connect your device in BROM mode.
+It's completely normal that the message repeats itself.
+While that happens, grab your phone and turn it off, wait 5 to 10 seconds and connect the USB cable to your computer, not to your phone.

+Now, get ready to do a fast movement.
+You have to hold all the buttons of your phone, and immediately connect it to the PC while still holding all the buttons.
+This has to be done very fast, otherwise your device will reboot and you'll have to start over.

+If you did it correctly, you should see how a bunch of stuff gets printed in the CMD window ok your computer, and eventually, a message will appear saying that the bootloader unlocked successfully.

+If it says something like `Bootloader already unlocked`, look for help in the MT6781 telegram group here.